Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: The N=0 MSSM

-We recognize in table (\ref{taboldzero}), the chiral spectrum of the N=1 MSSM with three generations of right handed neutrinos ($N_R$) and three pairs of massless `Higgsinos' \footnote{Instead of one Higgino $H_u$, $H_d$ pair in the standard global SUSY version of the MSSM}.
-Also one U(1) gauge field becomes massive through its BF couplings, namely $3F_a - 2F_b -3F_c$, while there are two U(1)'s that survive massless the GS mechanism (\ref{masi}), \beq U(1)^Y = -(1/3) F_a -(1/2)F_b, \ \ U(1)^{add}= F_a -(2/3)F_b-(10/12)F_c \ . \eeq The $U(1)^{add}$ could be broken by a tachyonic singlet excitation charged under $F_c$, namely ${\tilde N}_R$, that plays the role of the `superpartner' of $N_R$, thus leaving only the hypercharge massless at low energies, below the scale set by $ \langle {\tilde N}_R \rangle $.
-The following Yukawa couplings for the quarks, leptons and exotics $X_i$ are allowed: \beqa Y = \lambda_{d} Q_L d^c_L {\tilde H}_d {\tilde N}_R /M_s \ + \ \lambda_{u}^{ij} L^j N_R^i {\tilde H}_u \ + \ \lambda_{e} L E_R {\tilde H}_d {\tilde N}_R /M_s \ + \ \nonumber\\ \lambda_{c} C_1 C_2 {\tilde N}_R \ + \lambda_{\mu} H_u H_d {\tilde N}_R \ \eeqa where $i=1,..,9$, $j=1,2$.
-The exotic triplets $C_i$ form a Dirac mass term which receives a mass of order $M_s$ from the vev of ${\tilde N}_R$.
+We recognize in table (\ref{taboldzero}), the chiral spectrum of the N=1 MSSM with three generations of right handed neutrinos ($N_R$) and three pairs of massless `Higgsinos' \footnote{Instead of one Higgino $H_u$, $H_d$ pair in the standard global SUSY version of the MSSM.}.
+Also one U(1) gauge field becomes massive through its BF couplings, namely \beq U(1)^{massive}=3F_a - 2F_b -3F_c \eeq There hypercharge obeys the massleness condition \beq U(1)^{massive} \cdot U(1)^{massless} \ = 0 \eeq thus surviving massless the GS mechanism (\ref{masi}).
+The hypercharge reads: \beq Y \ = \ U(1)^{Y} \ = \ -(1/3) F_a -(1/2)F_b \eeq The second U(1)\rq{}s that survive massless the (\ref{condition}) \beq U(1)^{add}= F_a -(2/3)F_b + (13/3)F_c \ . \eeq $U(1)^{add}$ could be broken by a tachyonic singlet excitation charged under $F_c$, namely ${\tilde N}_R$, that plays the role of the `superpartner' of $N_R$, thus leaving only the hypercharge $U(1)^{add}$ massless at low energies, below the scale set by $ \langle {\tilde N}_R \rangle $.
+The following Yukawa couplings for the quarks, leptons and exotics $X_i$ are allowed: \beqa Y = \lambda_{d} \ Q_L d^c_L {\tilde H}_d {\tilde N}_R /M_s + \lambda_{u}^{ij} \ L^j N_R^i {\tilde H}_u \ + \lambda_{E} L E_R {\tilde H}_d {\tilde N}_R /M_s \ + \ \nonumber\\ \lambda_{C} C_1 C_2 {\tilde N}_R \ + \lambda_{\mu} H_u H_d {\tilde N}_R \ \ i=1,.,9; \ j=1,2 \eeqa The exotic triplets $C_i$ form a Dirac mass term which receives a mass of order $M_s$ from the vev of ${\tilde N}_R$.
 The form of this coupling provide us with the bilinear mixing, that in a N=1 susy theory, would have played the role of a superpotential $\mu$-term.
-Moreover, the two Higgsinos $H_u$, $H_d$ receive a Dirac mass term from the last term in (\ref{fisu1}) of order of the string scale, as the natural scale of $\langle N_R \rangle = M_s$.
+We remind that because the D6-branes wrap along all the $T^6$, the string scale is high and close to the Planck scale.
+Thus the two Higgsinos $H_u$, $H_d$ receive a Dirac mass term from the last term in (\ref{fisu1}) of order of the string scale, as the natural scale of $\langle N_R \rangle = M_s$.
+However, the value for the Higgsinos which can be at $M_s$ or lower is set by the values of the Yukawa coupling coefficients $\lambda_{\mu}$.
+Large exponential suppression of a n-point interaction of Yukawa interactions in the form \beq \lambda_{\mu} \sim e^{-A} \eeq is a natural aspect of IBW's due to their dependence on the worldsheet area $A$, in string units, located between their brane intersections \cite{abel, kokos1}.
+Hence a light higssino condensate of order of electroweak symmetry breaking $\upsilon = 246$ GeV can be obtained, assuming $M_s = 10^{16}$ GeV, with $A = 31$.